DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 All things considered, I find the DeLonghi La Specialista Arte to be a worthy addition to the Italian manufacturer’s lineup.
 What it may lack in style or grind adjustment settings, the machine makes up for with an intuitive interface and features like Active Temperature Control.

 Really, I’d argue the La Specialista Arte is a machine for baristas looking for the best of both worlds.
-It offers almost as much convenience as an automatic, while still allowing you to control the outcome of your espresso extraction.
+It offers almost as much convenience as a fully automatic, while still allowing you to control the outcome of your espresso extraction.

-Although I think true experimentalists might quickly outgrow this machine, it’s a sophisticated and affordable starting point for aspiring home baristas.
+Although I think true experimentalists might quickly outgrow this machine, it’s a sophisticated and fairly priced starting point for aspiring home baristas.

 I’ve done enough talking in my DeLonghi La Specialista Arte review.
 Now I want to hear what you have to say!
 Let me know what you think of this machine in the comments section.